 Biosecurity is essential to disease prevention and control and is an important component of AMS.
 Commodity groups, government organizations, and veterinary regulatory agencies in Canada have developed educational materials for producers and veterinarians.
 Many of the international key informants stressed that biosecurity and management were key to reducing AMU without negatively impacting animal health and welfare, and that changes to AMU needed to go hand in hand with enhanced biosecurity and management.
 However, in many cases, biosecurity practices are recommended based on plausibility, rather than evidence of effectiveness.
-Additional high quality research is needed to target specific biosecurity and management practices relevant to the Canadian commodity groups, to assess economic viability of specific biosecurity practices, and to identify the behavioral drivers of compliance with biosecurity.
+Additional high quality research is needed to target specific biosecurity and management practices, and to identify the behavioral drivers of compliance with biosecurity.
 Countries that have successfully implemented enhanced biosecurity programs with program audits have specific organizations dedicated to this task, as well as government cost-sharing models to support the application of biosecurity and management across the relevant sectors.